University Policy And Procedures For Awarding Undergraduate and Graduate Degrees Posthumously and to Terminally Ill Students

-The goal of this policy is to extend sympathy and compassion to the families and friends of deceased students near completion of their degrees.
 Awarding of a degree posthumously or, in special circumstances, to a terminally ill student recognizes the academic achievement of the deceased student or a student who has a terminal illness.
-In addition, the policy acknowledges the loss to the university, family and friends, and extends to them the opportunity to share in the academic success of the deceased student.
+In addition, the policy acknowledges the loss to the university, family and friends, and extends to them the opportunity to share in the academic success of the deceased or terminally ill student.

-To be eligible for a posthumous degree, the student should be within one term of meeting the requirements of the degree program.
+To be eligible for the undergraduate degree, the student should be within one term of meeting the requirements of the degree program.

-It is appropriate for any interested party to initiate consideration of awarding the degree.
-The interested party will contact the Dean of the college in which the deceased student's program resided.
-The Dean (or designee) will initiate with the Director (or Associate Director) of the Office of the Registrar (OTR) a request to conduct a thorough review of the deceased student's progress toward his/her degree objective.
 A summary of the review will be submitted to the Dean.
-If the Dean concludes the deceased student should be awarded a degree posthumously or near his/her end of life, the recommendation will be forwarded to the Provost for concurrence.
+If the Dean concludes the deceased or terminally ill student should be awarded a degree posthumously or near his/her end of life, the recommendation will be forwarded to the Provost for concurrence.
 If the Provost concurs, the recommendation will be submitted to the President for final approval.

-Upon prior approval of the family, the name of the deceased student will be announced at Commencement, and the diploma holder will be given to a family member or someone chosen by the family.
+Upon prior approval of the family, the name of the deceased or terminally ill student will be announced at Commencement, and the diploma holder will be given to a family member or someone chosen by the family.
 If the family does not participate in Commencement, the diploma is mailed.